Walnut Creek station: Station layout

 The elevated BART tracks run approximately northeast–southwest through the station area.
 Two parking garages and a residential building are on the west side of the station; former parking lots planned for development are on the east side.
 Walnut Creek station has two side platforms serving the two tracks.
-The unpaid fare lobby is located under the center of the platform.
+The unpaid fare lobby is located under the center of the platforms.
 The paid lobby is to the north, with escalators and stairs to the platforms.
 Elevators to the platforms and bike storage are to the south.

 Walnut Creek is a transfer point for a number of County Connection local and express routes: